boris-volkov/games/README.md

 ### Terminal Games in the Browser!
-GUI programmers fear us...
+GUI programmers don't want you to know this one simple trick!

 # About:
 This is an input/output API that emulates a terminal in the browser.
 I was inspired by the kinds of terminal programs you can run in replit through repl.run, for example: